PDF 170 KB

 Applications need to include:

-Local councils that apply for a smoke-free area are expected to demonstrate that they can enforce the smoke-free area by have having their own authorised officers under the Tobacco and E-Cigarette Products Act 1997.
+Local councils that apply for a smoke-free area are expected to demonstrate that they can enforce the smoke-free area by having their own authorised officers under the Tobacco and E-Cigarette Products Act 1997.